jeremycolin/presentations/presentations/expected-errors/slides.md

 layout: center
 ---

-# Our goal was to rely on Sentry to alert us when new issues sneaked in and resolve them quickly
+# Our goal was to rely on Sentry to alert us when new issues sneaked in to resolve them quickly

 <br />